 Insurance adjusters will come calling soon after a car accident.
-They will be friendly and understanding, seeking information they need to resolve your claim.
+They may seem friendly and understanding, seeking information they need to resolve your claim.
 Accident victims will be asked to answer some questions to help the insurance company understand the nature of the accident and injuries and to determine how much compensation is warranted.
-What the adjuster won’t tell you, however, is that he is also seeking information that will undercut your claim and reduce his company’s liability.
-For this reason, accident victims should be extremely wary when talking with an insurance adjuster who will try many tactics to protect the company’s bottom line, including using a victim’s own innocent comments against him.
+What the adjuster won’t tell you, however, is that he is also seeking information that might undercut your claim and reduce his company’s liability.
+For this reason, accident victims should be extremely wary when talking with an insurance adjuster who might try using a victim’s own innocent comments against him.

 Avoid These Common Pitfalls When Talking to an Insurance Adjuster